-Is now the time to pause, reflect and reconnect with your sense of purpose?
+Now the time to pause, reflect and reconnect with your sense of purpose.

 If this resonates, read about our fully funded wellbeing support for school leaders.

-Our peer groups give you the space to process high-pressure situations with other school leaders.
+Our peer groups aim to improve your wellbeing, and give you the space to process high-pressure situations with other school leaders.

 You’ll make new connections and develop new insights and perspectives.

-We will help you be the most effective leader possible, sharing new strategies and ideas.
+We will help you feel better and be the most effective leader possible, sharing new strategies and ideas.

-It is just 90 minutes, once a week, for six weeks.
+It is just 90 minutes, once a month over six months.
 It is an investment in you that will benefit your whole school.